nodemailer/smtp-server/README.md

 #### Oauth2 authentication

-XOAUTH2 support needs to enabled with the `authMethods` array option to use it as it is disabled by default.
+XOAUTH2 support needs to enabled with the `authMethods` array option as it is disabled by default.
 If you support multiple authentication mechanisms, then you can check the used mechanism from the `method` property.

 ```javascript